jackdoe/back-to-back/README.txt

 * multiple producers because of HA/scale
 * assume /a is 10 times slower than /b because of business logic

-goal: make optimal usage of resources without oversubscribing
-      and minimize the pileups of requests

          [/a, /b]                      [/a, /b]
        +----------+                +-----------+